ESXi USB Passthrough Guide: How to Connect USB Device to VMware VMs

 If you plan to use vMotion, check the option Support vMotion while device is connected.

-Click OK to save changes.
-Then, power on the VM.
+Click OK and power on the

 Once the VM boots, check the guest operating system.
 In Windows, open Device Manager to verify that the USB device is recognized.
 If the device is a storage device, use Disk Management to ensure it has a drive letter.

-How to fix USB Passthrough not working on ESXi?
+Fix USB Passthrough not Working on ESXi

 Sometimes, ESXi does not show your USB device.
 Here are some reasons and solutions you can check and use: